krambuhl/Kondico/README.md

 ##Compositions (Logic Gates)

 Kondico defines logic gate function for composing more complex conditions.
-All functions will operate on any number of arguments.  `not` returns an array if more than one argument is passes.
+All functions will operate on any number of arguments.  `not` returns an array if more than one argument is passed.

 - `Kondico.not`
 - `Kondico.or`